 foo is a dependency of the project:

 This is a very simple example.
-However, the layout will stay flat in the file system regardless of the number of dependencies and the depth of the dependency graph.
+However, the layout will maintain this structure regardless of the number of dependencies and the depth of the dependency graph.

 [email protected] as a dependency of

-As you can see, even though the depth of the graph is bigger (
+As you may see, even though the graph is deeper now (

 foo > bar > qar), the directory depth in the file system is still the same.

-This layout might look weird at first glance, but it is completely Node.js-compatible!
-When resolving modules, Node.js ignores symlinks.
-So when
+This layout might look weird at first glance, but it is completely compatible with Node's module resolution algorithm!
+When resolving modules, Node ignores symlinks, so when

 bar is required from